magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 </pre>

 {{% alert info %}}
 **Note**: We removed the `deployable`, `environment_variables`, `ports` and some other parts of the blueprint.
 These are actually not necessary for deletion.
-Besides that, this actually exactly the same blueprint we used to initially deploy the "old" topology.
+Besides that, this is actually exactly the same blueprint we used to initially deploy the "old" topology.
 {{% /alert %}}